 Engineers deal with a lot of different possibilities, and have to narrow those possibilities down into the best solution.
 I… Continue

 Added by Alyssa Sittig on September 6, 2011 at 11:54am —

 Though many kids his age are playing video games or cruising sites online, 7th grader Aiden Dwyer prefers to trek through the woods and study science.
 OK, so there are still some kids out there who do like to get out in nature, but my bet is they're building forts and burning things.
-Aiden, on the… Continue
+Aiden, on the other hand spent his time studying how trees branch in a very specific… Continue

 Added by Kathie Zipp on September 6, 2011 at 8:38am —